MrDemonWolf/wolfpal/docs/content/en/api-auth.md

 ## Login with Two Factor

-Allows a user to login with their account.
+Allows a user to login with their account if two factor is enabled.

 #### Path

-`POST /auth/login`
+`POST /auth/two-factor`

 #### Headers